 Barley tea and Taedonggang beer are popular with every meal.
 Barbecue, bibimbap, hotpot, Chinese, Japanese and other Asian foods are all common, as of course is kimchi and similar small spicy dishes, followed by rice to finish.
 The local favourite is the excellent raengmyon, Pyongyang Cold Noodles, with vegetables and mustard, especially from Okryugwan, the historic restaurant that even has branches in Dubai and Indonesia.

 We were taken to outstanding restaurants, mostly divided into small rooms which were full of locals; but we were unable to tell how many people were in other rooms.
-On our previous visit we had set meals, but this time we were able to order from menus at roughly €10 a head, and we bought for our guides and driver who always ate at the same table with us.
+On our previous visit we had set meals, but this time we were able to order from menus at roughly €10 a head, and we bought for our guides and driver who always insisted on eating at the same table with us.

 Taedonggang Seafood Restaurant has very large pools of very large fish swimming about that can be selected for cooking.
 We were shown to the very table at which last year Kim Jong Un hosted Moon Jae In, President of South Korea.
-There are great views of the Mansudae statues of the first two Kims across the river, though our reverie was disturbed when we were served with a still-breathing sturgeon, despite the fact that its body had been sliced into sashimi and we had just drunk its blood with a local liqueur.
+There are great views of the Mansudae statues of the first two Kims across the river, though our reverie was disturbed by cruelty when we were served with a still-breathing sturgeon, despite the fact that its body had been sliced into sashimi and we had just drunk its blood with a local liqueur.

 There is no doubt that there is a moral dilemma in choosing to travel in an authoritarian country where people are so oppressed and so poor and you know you are going to be presented only with a propagandised version of how things are.
-I am under no illusions that I saw very little of whatever there is of the real Pyongyang.
+I am under no illusions that we saw very little of whatever there is of the real Pyongyang.

-These tours are packed with incident and experiences: drinking local beer in a local bar; firing rifles and pistols at a popular shooting range; attending a performance in the Opera House, apparently the greatest hits from five revolutionary operas written by Kim Jung Il himself; joining a cruise down the Taedong with introverted North Koreans, a drunken Chinese tour party and a brave Japanese couple.
+These tours are packed with incident and experiences: drinking local beer in a bar; firing rifles and pistols at a popular shooting range; attending a performance in the Opera House, apparently the greatest hits from five revolutionary operas written by Kim Jung Il himself; joining a cruise down the Taedong with introverted North Koreans, a drunken Chinese tour party and a brave Japanese couple.
 Our guides worked hard to keep us from sitting still, to show us as much as possible or to stop us becoming too inquisitive.